inovex/scrumlr.io/server/docs/guidelines.md

 Please make sure to use the [.editorconfig](./../../.editorconfig) in your editor.

+## Code Formatting

+To ensure consistent code formatting across all team members and development environments:

+- **Before committing**: Run `make format-check` to verify your code is properly formatted
+- **Auto-format code**: Run `make format` to automatically format all Go code
+- **Linting**: Use `make go-lint` which includes formatting checks

+The project uses `goimports` for automatic import organization and `gofmt` for code formatting.

 ## Code style

 Each service should have an interface in which the public methods are defined.